Raspberry Pi Projection Mapping using a Pi Cap

 On your Pi, run one of the “picap-datastream-osc” codes, including your laptop’s hostname.
 In Processing hit the run button.
-When you touch electrode 0 or 1, it should play the respective animation in MadMapper.
+When you touch electrode 0 or 1 on the Pi Cap, it should play the respective animation in MadMapper.
 Gotta love OSC!

 Paint the triggers